taia-dot-net/celf-airprint-raspi/raspberrypi.md

 	apt-get install build-essential

-I assume, this package is requires to compile native node modules, like mdns
+I assume, this package is required to compile native node modules, like mdns